thediyblogger/blog/content/blog/traffic-report-june-2019.md

 During June, I took a step back from focusing on DrawBuildPlay to focus on sharing my techniques and strategies through The DIY Blogger.
 So I expected June to grow, but not at that same rate.
 I need to keep up with my pin strategies for DrawBuildPlay and regularly post my popular pins to Tailwind Tribes (at least 2 per day), and continue to reshare other content to grow my reach and following, which in turn will increase my Page Views.

-Mid month I revamped the SEO for many of my boards which resulted in increased traffic to my website.
+Mid month I revamped the [Board SEO](/blog/how-to-create-keyword-rich-pinterest-board-names-to-get-more-repins/ "Board SEO") for many of my boards which resulted in increased traffic to my website.

 ### Goals for July